ben854719/Arctic-Sentinel-AI-Native-ISR-Dashboard/README.md

 - Matplotlib
 - Scikit-Learn

-## OpencV:
+## OpenCV:

 You need to install (!pip install opencv-python) so the opencv can run on Google Colab.
 This gives you access to the core cv2 module for image processing, video analysis, and computer vision tasks.

 ## RS256 Asymmetric Encryption Setup (JWT-style):

 - RS256 is commonly used with JWTs, but its core mechanism — signing with a private RSA key and verifying with a public key — can be applied to any data payload, including    satellite image metadata or anomaly detection results.

+## LangGraph + LangChain Overview: Multi-Step Report Generation Flow:

+- This agentic flow uses LangGraph to orchestrate reasoning steps and LangChain to route tools, manage memory, and trigger external APIs.

+- It processes incoming Arctic telemetry, detects environmental and infrastructure signals, and generates structured insight reports — all within a modular, explainable       framework.

+## Node:

+- Parse encrypted satellite and infrastructure telemetry.

+- Route through LangChain tools (e.g., OpenCV anomaly detection, ML forecasting, terrain overlays).

+- Trigger fallback messaging, triage logic, or stakeholder-facing summaries.

+- Maintain stateful flow across environmental parsing, sentiment detection, and insight generation.

+## Signal Detection:

+- Signal detection in the application combines encrypted telemetry parsing, anomaly recognition, and strategic signal extraction across satellite and infrastructure feeds.

+- It operates within a modular, agentic framework that enables autonomous triage and insight generation.

+## Report Structuring:

+- Report structuring in the application transforms parsed telemetry and detected signals into modular, stakeholder-ready insight formats.

+- It leverages LangGraph for multi-step orchestration and LangChain for tool routing, memory, and external API integration — ensuring clarity, traceability, and strategic     relevance.

+## Fallback Logic:

+- The Fallback logic ensures resilience and continuity in Arctic Sentinel’s agentic flow when signal confidence drops, data gaps emerge, or environmental parsing fails.

+- It maintains operational integrity across triage, forecasting, and insight generation.

+##  Integration Notes:

+- The application integrates modular AI components through LangGraph and LangChain to enable autonomous signal parsing, anomaly detection, and strategic insight generation.
+Each module is designed for interoperability, resilience, and explainability across defense, climate, and Indigenous resilience missions.

+- LangGraph orchestration of multi-step reasoning flows (e.g., signal detection → triage → insight generation).

+- LangChain tools routing for OpenCV anomaly detection, ML forecasting, RS256-secured telemetry parsing, and Matplotlib 3D overlays.

+- C++ and Python interoperability, enabling sentiment parsing and environmental signal extraction across encrypted feeds.

+- Fallback logic for low-confidence signals or incomplete telemetry, maintaining continuity and modular recovery.

+- Structured report output, formatted for stakeholder briefings, terrain overlays, and strategic dashboards.

+## Data Referral:

+- Data title:
+- Link: